ibois-epfl/augmented-carpentry/paper/paper.md

 <!--
 aka "state-of-the-art".
 This is a context introduction and brief state-of-the-art.
 (MAX 125 words)

+# in fabrications
+- #compasXR?: this we should cite it as the only AR tool available and open source for digital fabrication BUT limited to assembly mainly, not allowing for rintegration of bleeding robotic vision technologies and researches for AR (because it's wraped around Unityy and needs for C# wrapping anyways).
+- -- #fologram: but it's private and bounded to rhino

+# game engine
 - #lightweight and fast developing cycles: we needed an engine lightweight and able to prototype and be scalable later (ideally the engine should have a compiler for devices)
 - #too many functionalities: other game engine are cumbersome due to too many functionalities (> we ripped down to the minimum needed in AC for fast prototyping)
 - #not free-software: besides Godot non it's really free-software and completely open-source (with full access to sdk, this is often needed in research when we need to craft or explore very inexplored and corner case scenarios)
 - #absence of c++ system free Linux platform to integrate robotics: there is Unreal (that is compilable for linux though, but we exclude it because proprietary and too complex -> to be clarified).
 We need c++ and unix in robotics to import custom bleeding edge robotic vision technologies and researches for AR.

 -->

+test [@godot]

+Augmented Carpentry (AC) addresses critical limitations in existing augmented reality (AR) tools for digital fabrication.
+For example, CompasXR, the only open-source AR tool available, focuses on assembly tasks but lacks integration with advanced robotic vision technologies due to its reliance on Unity and C# wrapping.
+AC provides a lightweight, scalable C++ engine tailored for UNIX platforms, enabling rapid prototyping while remaining open-source to facilitate customization and exploration of niche research scenarios.
+Unlike cumbersome game engines with excessive features or proprietary constraints, AC is streamlined to support bleeding-edge robotics applications and maintain full compatibility with Linux systems, which is crucial for integrating custom vision pipelines in AR.

 ## Layer-stack flow  <!-- 167/150 words -->